 FunFair casino games have built a capability that overcomes the speed issues and ‘gas’ costs that arise when using Ethereum.
 Their “Fate Channels” take users off the blockchain while they are playing, and then re-verify at the end of the playing session – maintaining the immutability, but removing the time delays and costs that otherwise occur if constantly recording into the chain.
 FunFair recently raised $26m via their ICO (initial coin offering), so their Fate Channels solution seems to at least have traction with investors.

 The above three examples are looking to disrupt established gambling formats, but a new use-case for blockchain is prediction markets.
-As previously written about, the Augur platform allows markets to be created on any event, and through the power of the crowd and market forces, an accurate prediction and value can be found.
+As previously written about, Augur and Gnosis are two of these, allowing markets to be created on any event, and through the power of the crowd and market forces, an accurate prediction and value can be found.
 Again, players do not need to know or inherently trust the site, market creator, or other investors; the blockchain takes uncertainty out of the equation.
 Prediction markets are a use case that are specifically designed around the benefits DApps bring, and would otherwise struggle to exist outside of a blockchain setting.

 The potential blockchain holds though, means that staying aware of the technology is the least any large operator should do, and in fact it may now be the time to experiment and explore.
 By removing chargebacks, raising trust with customers, limiting fraud opportunities, lowering administrative costs, and offering completely new game-types, cryptocurrencies certainly have the potential to disrupt the gambling industry.
-It banks continue to invest and investigate the technology, and if cryptocurrencies are offered as a regular payment method, then the knock-on effect could impact many industries including our own.
+It may well be that high-street banks go beyond just exploring, and if cryptocurrencies are offered as a regular payment method, then the knock-on effect could impact many industries including our own.
 At that point, those who have not investigated and prepared could well see consumers flocking to safer sites offering higher returns.